 4) Where can I find the Conference Client on my computer?

 In the Start menu select All Programs and scroll down to Conference Client folder.
 Open the folder and select “Settings.”
 The client opens in your system tray.
-Right click on your system tray icon for 3CMeNow and open Meeting Portal.
+Right click on your Conference Client icon that looks like in your system tray and open Meeting Portal.

 a) You may have inadvertently exit the client from the system tray.
 Restart the client from your Programs or Applications folder.